anishtr4/testreadmes/README.md

 As a part of state management we are using [Redux](https://redux.js.org/), [Redux-saga](https://redux-saga.js.org/), [Redux-persist](https://www.npmjs.com/package/redux-persist)

-    ### A typical top-level directory layout
+    ## Top-level directory layout

     App
     ├── action                   # Redux actions
     ├── api                      # All the http request/api methods
     ├── assets                   # Art files/icons/images required for the application
-    ├── components               # Application components (Following Atomic  Design) Note: Templates is not being used as of now
-    │   ├── Atom                    # Atoms are the smallest possible components │   ├── Molecules               # Composition of one or more components of atoms │   ├── Organisms               # Organisms are the combination of molecules that work together or even with atoms that compose more elaborate interfaces
+    ├── components               # Application components (Following Atomic Design pattern) │   │                          Note: Templates is not being used as of now │   ├── Atom                    # Atoms are the smallest possible components │   ├── Molecules               # Composition of one or more components of atoms │   ├── Organisms               # Organisms are the combination of molecules that work together
-    │   └── Templates               # Ttemplates create relationships between the organisms and others components through positions, placements and patterns
+    │   │                             or even with atoms that compose more elaborate interfaces │   └── Templates               # Ttemplates create relationships between the organisms and others
-    ├── config                   # Contains configurations (app version, api queries) Note: Some of the api queries is not being used any more.
-    ├── lib                      # Contains helper functions(create reducer etc).
+    │                                 components through positions, placements and patterns ├── config                   # Contains configurations (app version, api queries) Note: Some of the │                              api queries is not used any more ├── lib                      # Contains helper functions(create reducer,isIphonex etc).
-    ├── navigation               # Contains application navigation flow an navigation options ├── permission               # permission request create initlaly for android (as android is not part of the scope now not maintaining it furthur)
-    ├── reducers                 # Redux reducers created using helper function available in the lib folder ├── sagas                    # Redux-saga files ( is a redux middleware library) ├── screens                  # Application screens(home,about us,search ..etc) ├── store                    # Redux store configuration (state container which holds the application's state) ├── theme                    # Application core styles, colors, font size,Typo graphy └── utils                    # collection of utility function used through out the app
+    ├── navigation               # Contains application navigation flow an navigation options ├── permission               # permission request create initlaly for android │                              (as android is not part of the scope now not maintaining it furthur) ├── reducers                 # Redux reducers created using helper function available in the lib folder ├── sagas                    # Redux-saga files ( is a redux middleware library) ├── screens                  # Application screens(home,about us,search ..etc) ├── store                    # Redux store configuration(holds the application's state) ├── theme                    # Application core styles, colors, font size,Typo graphy └── utils                    # collection of utility function used through out the app